Rio Grande Southern Railroad: Galloping Goose railcars

-Demise of The Southern
+Demise

-The RGS finally threw in the towel and filed with the Interstate Commerce Commission for abandonment on 24 April 1952, after 60 years of operation.
-The RGS had lost the contract to ship US mail after failing to clear snow to deliver during the winter of 1951–2.
-This contract was the very last profitable aspect of the RGS hence why it was the final straw after the railroad's history of financial trouble.
+The RGS filed with the Interstate Commerce Commission for abandonment on 24 April 1952, after 60 years of operation.
+The RGS had lost the contract to ship US mail after failing to clear snow to deliver during the winter of 1951–52.
+This contract was the very last profitable aspect of the RGS.
 Scrapping operations started after the request for abandonment was approved in April and was completed by March 21st, 1953.
 Remaining operational equipment such as RGS C-17 #42 on the south end of the line and D&RGW K-27 #461 on the north end as well as various Motors/Geese were used to salvage the rails and other parts of the railroad that were removed.

 Most of the RGS equipment had been abandoned, sold, or scrapped.
 The RGS had many locomotives regardless of whether they were leased or owned, but many were eventually cannibalized for parts that went to similar locomotives of the same class and then scrapped.
 The RGS was always having financial issues and was usually more than willing to sell worn out or excess locomotives and rolling stock hardware to the scrappers to stay afloat.
-The D&RGW had to perform similar practices during the great depression, causing many typical classes of RGS and D&RG locomotives to almost go extinct.
+The D&RGW had to perform similar practices during the Great Depression, causing many typical classes of RGS and D&RG locomotives to almost go extinct.